 The Articles of Association and the Board Rules provide that the Board comprises one or more executive Directors and one or more non-executive Directors.
 The total number of Directors, as well as the number of executive Directors and non-executive Directors, shall be determined by the non-executive Directors.
-As at the date of this Base Prospectus, the Board comprises of one executive Director and 11 non-executive Directors.
-Six non-executive directors are classified by the Company as independent in accordance with the Dutch Corporate Governance Code and seven non-executive directors are classified by the Company as non-independent in the sense that they are representatives of JAB or Mondelēz International.
-In addition to the twelve Directors, the Board will propose to the shareholders of the Company at the annual general meeting scheduled to take place on 25 May 2023 the appointment to the Board of two stand-in non-executive Directors as additional non-executive Directors to the Board.
+As at the date of this Base Prospectus, the Board comprises of an interim CEO, who is also a non-executive Director and 12 other non-executive Directors.
+Five non-executive directors are classified by the Company as independent in accordance with the Dutch Corporate Governance Code and eight non-executive directors are classified by the Company as non-independent in the sense that they are representatives of JAB or Mondelēz International and one non-executive Director is interim CEO.